KhronosGroup/OpenXR-Tutorials/tutorial/Outlines.md

 Getting the new XrSessionState from XrEventDataSessionStateChanged - code.

 ## Chapter 3
-The goal is to create and clear colour and depth buffers within the scope of OpenXR render loop and its interaction with all the Graphics APIs.
+The goal is to create and clear color and depth buffers within the scope of OpenXR render loop and its interaction with all the Graphics APIs.

 ## Chapter 3.1 Creating Swapchains
 Introduce XrViewConfigurationView and explain various types of XR systems and their possible view configurations and how to use xrEnumerateViewConfigurationViews() to get the number of view in the system - there's not always 2 views.
 Use xrEnumerateSwapchainFormats() to find a compatible format that is suitable for our rendering.
 Discuss the Graphics APIs's preference for a specific format and the subtetlies of usage, and the general usage of sRGB and linear formats.
 Describe the XrSwapchainCreateInfo struct and the usage flags.
 Use xrCreateSwapchain() to create images that are layered for easier handling of resources.
 Use xrEnumerateSwapchainImages() to get the resources for rendering and create layered depth textures (one per eye/view).
-The layered images are easier to integrate with Multiview and allow binding 2D Array images in the colour blend/output merger stage.
+The layered images are easier to integrate with Multiview and allow binding 2D Array images in the color blend/output merger stage.

 ## Chapter 3.2 Building a RenderLoop
 Describe the idea of an OpenXR frame and show the usage of xrWaitFrame(), xrBeginFrame() and xrEndFrame().